Winter fatbiking in the snow. Image: Visit Finland/Roll Outdoors

 Day 1 – Arrival in Ivalo & Welcome to Lapland

 Welcome to the Far North!
-Upon arrival at Ivalo Airport – or by bus – you’ll be greeted by your local guide for a smooth transfer to your accommodation.
-Take time to settle in and get comfortable.
-Your guide will present the week’s program, answer your questions, and provide your personal cold-weather gear for the days ahead.
+Upon arrival at Ivalo Airport – or the bus station – you’ll be greeted by your local guide for a smooth transfer to your accommodation.
+Your guide will introduce the week’s program, answer your questions, and provide your personal cold-weather gear for the adventures ahead.
+Take a moment to settle in and get comfortable.

-Day 2 – Snowmobile Safari & Aurora Camp
+Day 2 – Backcountry Skiing & Aurora Hunting

 Meet your musher and their loyal team of Arctic dogs – Taimyr dogs or huskies – for a true polar adventure.
-After a short introduction, set off into the snow-covered wilderness.
-Comfortably seated in the sled, you’ll glide through silent forests and open plains, feeling the crisp air on your face.
-These friendly, hardworking dogs will take you far from the beaten track, where the only sounds are the swish of the runners and the rhythm of paws in the snow.
-It’s one of the most authentic and exhilarating ways to experience the Arctic winter.
+After a short introduction, set off into the snowy wilderness.
+Comfortably seated in the sled, you’ll glide through forests and open plains, the air crisp on your face and only the sound of paws and sled runners breaking the silence.
+It’s one of the most authentic and exhilarating ways to experience Lapland.
+After the ride, enjoy a traditional outdoor lunch cooked over an open fire – a perfect way to recharge before your next adventure.
+In the afternoon, trade sled runners for something different: explore Arctic landscapes in a sustainable, eco-friendly way with electric snow scooters.
+Cruise through the snowy trails of Rahajärvi in silence, combining speed with respect for the environment.

-After a week of adventure and discovery, it’s time to bid farewell to Lapland.
-Depending on your flight or bus schedule, you may have time for some last-minute shopping, a short snowshoe, or even one more burst of activity – whether backcountry skiing, fatbiking, bushcraft, ice floating, or even a king crab safari.
-We’ll organise your transfer to Ivalo Airport or bus station.
-If you wish to extend your holiday to destinations like Rovaniemi or Kirkenes, we’ll be happy to help plan the next leg of your journey.
+After a week of challenge and discovery, it’s time to bid farewell to Lapland.
+Depending on your departure time, you may still fit in a last adventure – whether snowshoeing, backcountry skiing, fatbiking, bushcraft, ice floating, or even a king crab safari.
+We’ll arrange your transfer to Ivalo Airport or bus station.
+If you’d like to extend your journey to Rovaniemi, Kirkenes, or beyond, we’ll be delighted to help you plan the perfect continuation of your Arctic adventure.

 FAQ